Twin Cities Cohort

 Minnesota Administrative Licensure Requirements

 Currently the state of Minnesota requires that applicants for administrative licensure have at least three years teaching experience or be eligible to apply for alternative licensure.
-Licensure requires a Masters of Science in Educational Leadership/Administration plus 30 semester credits, obtainable through the sixth-year graduate certificate licensure tracks or the specialist degree program.
+Licensure requires a Masters of Science in Educational Leadership/Administration plus 30 semester credits, obtainable through the post masters graduate certificate or the specialist degree.
 A final portfolio assessment is also required of licensure candidates.

 Certain graduate certificates at St. Cloud State University prepare students for employment in specific fields and do not result in a degree.
 Federal law requires publication of data associated with those programs of study, including approximate program costs, program length, and employment statistics.
 The Minnesota State Colleges and University's (MnSCU) Chancellor's office has provided this report containing the aforementioned information for all required programs.